 - Adding context menus: You can add context menus to the following views:

 - · Resource navigator

 - · RDS Data view

 - · Outline view

-- CFML Editor
+- · CFML Editor

-- Handling workspace events: Currently onprojectoreate is the only supported event.
-See also "New events added in ColdFusion Builder 2.0.1" on page 93.
+- Handling workspace events: Currently onprojectcreate is the only supported event.

-- "Create views" on page 109

-- "Contribute to Code Assist from extensions" on page 119

 You can specify handlers for the context menus and events to perform CRUD or code generation operations.